MateDomonics/labMoviesApp/readme.txt

 - Creating the TV series details page.
 Using templateMoviesPage as a template, created templateTVPage Update routes in the topmost index.js file.

+- Creating the TV Series favourties page.
+Using favouriteMoviesPage as a template, created favouriteTVSeriesPage.
+Update routes in the topmost index.js file and Site Header.